Opened 2 months ago

 Therion uses the centroid of all fixed points.
 Walls appears to semi-iteratively solve for grid convergence (although I may be wrong).

-Change History (2)
+Change History (3)

-comment:1 Changed 4 weeks ago by
+comment:1 Changed 2 months ago by Olly Betts

 Implementing anything like this seems like it's going to be a disproportionate amount of work for the benefits, and we have a lot of open tickets requesting things that would deliver more benefits for more users for less effort.